Following government guidelines we are gradually reintroducing activities and facilities for our members and friends.

 - to provide positive experiences for people to enjoy day trips and holidays

 Trinity Network has a small number of dedicated workers, each committed to providing a high level of support for members.
-This includes a Manager, Assistant Managers, Support Workers, Mini Bus Drivers, Kitchen Staff and Cleaners.
+This includes a Manager, Support Workers, Mini Bus Drivers, Kitchen Staff and Cleaners.

 The South Leeds Team Ministry Charity Limited was set up a number of years ago by the United Reformed Churches in South Leeds.
 This allowed the church to operate a number of community projects within the area and enabled them to access grants from a number of funding agencies.
 The Elders of the churches are the Directors of the Charity.

 The Charity has an Executive Council who are responsible for its business and strategic direction.
 The oversight of Trinity Network is managed by its own Management Committee.
 Members are made up of representatives from the officers of the Charity, the Trinity Network Manager and Assistant Managers and two Trinity Network members.
 The Committee meet six times per year.